Parenting Seminar & Kids' Groups

 - Parenting Plan Basics — the importance of a clear and detailed plan and how to incorporate elements to best execute a cooperative or parallel co-parenting style

 - Child Development — considering the above subjects given the various stages of child development

 REGISTRATION – BASIC SEMINAR FOR PARENTS

-Anyone from any county can attend and cost is $40/person.
+Anyone from any county can attend and cost is $40-$50/person, depending on the county and in-person/virtual option.
 A court order is not required.
 Space may be limited.

 Advanced Skills in Co-Parenting is a 4-hour workshop developed by CNFC and designed for individual co-parents (attending separately from their co-parents) to assist them in learning and using skills to communicate effectively with their co-parent as prescribed by law and their court-ordered parenting plan.
 The goal will be to assist parents in learning and practicing co-parent communication skills as well as understand how each individual co-parent can use the information learned in the workshop to minimize co-parent conflict regardless of the other parent’s words or behaviors.
 The course content includes:

 - Focus on Quality Parenting — how to set parenting goals for their children that they can use to motivate the quality of their own parenting and the way in which they co-parent with the child’s other parent;

 - Effects of Conflict — how co-parent conflict hurts children and how undermining their co-parent’s role and relationship with their children may have detrimental long-term effects on their children;